Victoryismine52/mining-syndicate-platform/packages/code-explorer/Frontend_Developer-Simon_Hesher.md

   fails to load; updated component state docs and tests.
 - Built a Function Browser component that fetches functions from the new API and supports drag-and-drop into the Composition Canvas; added tests.
+- Expanded Function Browser tests to cover the new `/code-explorer/api/functions` endpoint and verify selection callbacks during drag events.

 ## 🔮 Future Designs
 - Cross-fade transitions when switching between the Function Browser, Canvas, and Code Pane.